niroshansb/GSoC2016/geotools/Readme.md

 Here the process is explaining the installation by using "pom.xml" file

-(You should have already built  ZOO class of the Java ZOO-API, otherwise you can run "make" command and build it in the zoo-api/java directory)
+You should have already built  ZOO class of the Java ZOO-API, otherwise you can run "make" command and build it in the zoo-api/java directory
+And you should copy the libZOO.so in a place Java can find it.
+In case you have defined the java.library.path key as Library/WebServer/CGI-Executables/mm (in the [java] section), then you should copy it there.

 You should create the ZOO.jar file in the  path ~/zoo-api/java/  by using the following command
 ```